Rules for personal mobility devices

 To keep yourself and other road users safe your full attention is needed when riding a personal mobility device.

 Holding a mobile phone in your hand or resting it on any part of your body when riding is illegal.
-This includes tucking a phone into your clothing.
 The phone does not need to be turned on for it to be an offence.
+You can keep your phone in a pocket of your clothing or in a pouch you are wearing but you must not be able to see the screen.

 Mounting your phone to the handlebars is allowed so that it can be used for GPS navigation or as a speedometer.